Publications

 Jonas Ricker, Simon Damm, Thorsten Holz, and Asja Fischer

-International Conference on Computer Vision Theory and Applications (VISAPP)
+International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications (VISIGRAPP)

 Abstract Paper Code